 If you are looking for a bar recipe that uses fresh fruit and can pass as dessert, a snack, or breakfast, this is your recipe.
 These Vegan Blueberry Oat Bars are filled with fresh blueberries, hearty oats, and are so delicious!

-These healthy bars are both vegan and gluten-free if you use certified gluten-free oats.
+These healthy Vegan Blueberry Oat Bars are both vegan and gluten-free if you use certified gluten-free oats.
 The best part is that they are a snap to whip up.
 Easy, healthy recipes that make everyone in my family happy are my favorite kind.

 The ingredients are simple and let the blueberries shine.
 These bars are lightly sweet, but definitely not the kind of sweet that leaves you feeling icky afterwards.
 Does anyone else feel that way after eating something too sweet?